 Our Workplace Health and Safety laws state that workers should not be exposed to noise levels over 85 decibels (dBA) over a period of eight hours a day, five days a week.
 85dBA is like someone shouting at you from two metres away, a vacuum cleaner or a noisy restaurant.
-See the table below for examples of decibel levels.
+See the table above or to the right for examples of decibel levels.

 If you work in an environment that's noisy, make sure you: